GaloisInc/cryptol-specs/Primitive/Asymmetric/Signature/SphincsPlus/README.md

 $ cryptol sphincs.tex
 ```

+# Known Issues
+- The Correctness of the overal SHPINCS+ primitive is currently failing although correctness of its intermediate WOTS passes.

 # References
 [1].
 Bernstein, Daniel J., Andreas Hülsing, Stefan Kölbl, Ruben Niederhagen, Joost Rijneveld, and Peter Schwabe.
 "The SPHINCS+ signature framework."
 In Proceedings of the 2019 ACM SIGSAC conference on computer and communications security, pp. 2129-2146.
 2019.